L4FeeR/fluttest/README.md

 ### Fluttest

-## My new app testing things  in flutter, directly learning from an udemy 5/6 star rated tutor,
+## My first app in flutter!

 **Here the first successfull dice roller app!**
 ![Video](test1.webm)

+click raw to dwonlaod the video :)

 ## Lemme continue this learning curve to reach its peak! :)